rust-lang/rfcs/text/0000-constants-in-patterns.md

   This only recently landed (Rust 1.75, currently in beta), and is not currently shown in dependencies.
   Crater found [three cases](https://github.com/rust-lang/rust/pull/116930#issuecomment-1784648989) across the ecosystem where `match` was used to compare function pointers;
   that code is buggy for the reasons mentioned above that make comparing function pointers unreliable.
 - Matching on floats triggers `illegal_floating_point_literal_pattern`.
-This triggers on *all* float matches, not just the forbidden ones.
+This triggers on *all* float matches, not just the ones forbidden by this RFC.
   It has been around for years, but is not currently shown in dependencies.

-When the RFC gets accepted, the floating-point lint should be adjusted to only cover the cases we are really going to reject, and all of them should be shown in dependencies.
+When the RFC gets accepted, the floating-point lint should be adjusted to only cover the cases we are really going to reject, and all of them should be shown in dependencies or directly turned into hard errors.

 ## Compiler/library cleanup